 Peruvian Old Lady

 Cephalocereus melanostele (basionym), Binghamia melanostele, Cereus melanostele, Espostoa haagei, Haageocereus melanostele, Pseudoespostoa melanostele

-Espostoa melanostele in its natural habitat it slowly grows up to 7 feet (2.1 m) tall, but raised in a pot it will reach up to 10 inches (25 cm) in 10 years.
-Even at a very young age, the cactus displays an abundance of long, woolly spines that cover and hide the body of the plant including sharp, white, yellow or red spines up to 1.5 inches (3.8 cm) long.
-As the cactus matures all the spines become darker.
-The stems are erect and columnar and branch at the base to form a clumps.
-The flowers are rare, white in color, nocturnal and up to 2 inches (5 cm) wide.
-Berry-like fruits are produced with edible, dull black seeds inside.
+Espostoa melanostele is a cactus that displays an abundance of long, woolly spines that cover and hide the body of the stems, including sharp, up to 1.5 inches (3.8 cm) long, white, yellow, or red spines.
+It slowly grows up to 7 feet (2.1 m) tall in its natural habitat, but raised in a pot, it will reach up to 10 inches (25 cm) in 10 years.
+Even at a very young age, As the cactus matures, all the spines become darker.
+The stems are erect and columnar and branch at the base to form a clump.
+Flowers are white, nocturnal, and up to 2 inches (5 cm) in diameter.
+Fruits are berry-like with edible, dull black seeds inside.

 How to Grow and Care